July 25, 2023

-- Shareholder proposal submissions rose again.
-For the second year in a row, the number of proposals submitted increased.
-In 2022, the number of proposals increased by 8% from 2021 to 868—the highest number of shareholder proposal submissions since 2016.
+- Shareholder proposal submissions rose yet again.
+For the third year in a row, the number of proposals submitted increased.
+In 2023, the number of proposals increased by 2% to 889—the highest number of shareholder proposal submissions since 2016.

-- Proponents continued to use exempt solicitations in record numbers.
-Exempt solicitation filings continued to proliferate, with the number of filings reaching a record high again this year and increasing 34% over last year and 70% since 2020.
-Consistent with prior years, the vast majority of exempt solicitations filed in 2022 were filed by shareholder proponents on a voluntary basis—i.e., outside of the intended scope of the SEC’s rules—in order to draw attention and publicity to pending shareholder proposals.
+- Proponents’ use of exempt solicitations grows again, and now others are joining the game.
+Exempt solicitation filings continued to proliferate, with the number of filings reaching a record high again this year and increasing almost 22% over last year and 64% compared to 2021.
+As in prior years, the vast majority of exempt solicitations filed in 2023 were filed by shareholder proponents on a voluntary basis—i.e., outside of the intended scope of the SEC’s rules—in order to draw attention and publicity to pending shareholder proposals.
+Interestingly, third parties have begun intervening in the shareholder proposal process by using exempt solicitation filings to provide their views on shareholder proposals submitted by unaffiliated shareholder proponents.

-The following Gibson Dunn attorneys assisted in preparing this update: Aaron Briggs, Elizabeth Ising, Thomas J. Kim, Julia Lapitskaya, Ronald O. Mueller, Lori Zyskowski, Geoffrey Walter, Victor Twu, Natalie Abshez, Meghan Sherley, and Andrea Shen.
+The following Gibson Dunn attorneys assisted in preparing this update: Elizabeth Ising, Thomas J. Kim, Julia Lapitskaya, Ronald O. Mueller.
+Michael Titera, Lori Zyskowski, Geoffrey Walter, Victor Twu, Natalie Abshez, Meghan Sherley, Michael Svedman*, and Nicholas Whetstone.

 Gibson Dunn’s lawyers are available to assist with any questions you may have regarding these developments.
 To learn more about these issues, please contact the Gibson Dunn lawyer with whom you usually work, or any of the following lawyers in the firm’s Securities Regulation and Corporate Governance practice group: